railwayapp/docs/src/docs/guides/fastify.md

 1. <a href="/guides/cli#installing-the-cli" target="_blank">Install</a> and <a href="/guides/cli#authenticating-with-the-cli" target="_blank">authenticate with the CLI.</a>
 2. Clone the forked <a href="https://github.com/railwayapp-templates/fastify" target="_blank">fastify GitHub repo</a> and `cd` into the directory.
+    - You can skip this step if you already have an app directory or repo on your machine that you want to deploy.
-3. Run `railway init` to create a new project.
+3. Run `railway init` within the app directory to create a new project.
 4. Run `railway up` to deploy.
     - The CLI will now scan, compress and upload our fastify app files to Railway's backend for deployment.

 ## Use a Dockerfile

 1. Clone the forked `fastify` repo and `cd` into the directory.
+    - You can skip this step if you already have an app directory or repo on your machine that you want to deploy.
-2. Create a `Dockerfile` in the `fastify` root directory.
+2. Create a `Dockerfile` in the `fastify` or app's root directory.
 3. Add the content below to the `Dockerfile`:
     ```bash
     # Use the Node.js 18 alpine official image